YashvardhanG/Movie-Recommendation/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License See <a href = "https://github.com/YashvardhanG/Movie-Recommendation/blob/main/LICENSE"> LICENSE </a> for more information.
+Distributed under the MIT License.
+See <a href = "https://github.com/YashvardhanG/Movie-Recommendation/blob/main/LICENSE"> LICENSE </a> for more information.

 <!-- contribute -->
 ## Contribute